How to Combine Yoga Breathing and Postural Movement

 Let the breath itself be your teacher.
 When your breath sounds labored, you need to back off or come out of a posture.

-Breath in four directions with Yoga
+Breathing in four directions

 You can move your body in four natural directions: